paosu95/paosu95/README.md

  <br/>
 <h3>About me 🙋‍♀️ </h3>
-I am a Full Stack Developer from www.soyhenry.com, I am interested in the world of software development and also in the constant learning of new technologies.
+I am a Full Stack Developer from www.soyhenry.com, in which I acquired knowledge in both Frontend and Backend, I am interested in the world of software development and also in the constant learning of new technologies.

 <br>